sx-bet/sx-bet-api-docs/source/includes/_orders.md

 If you don't wish to do this programmatically, you can simply go to `https://sx.bet`, make a test bet with the account and token you'll be using, and you will be good to go.

 If you want to do it programmatically, see the code sample on the right.
-Note you will need a little bit of MATIC to make this transaction (~$0.01 worth).
+Note you will need a tiny bit of SX to make this transaction.

 <aside class="notice">
 Your assets must be on SX Network to place or fill orders via the API.